 How can I pay?

-Nick Quaranto, Kevin Purdy, Dan Magnuszewski, and Brian Fending, with Kevin Christner joining later on.
-They are not doing this with the hopes of retiring early.
+Nick Quaranto, Kevin Purdy, Dan Magnuszewski, and Brian Fending, with Kevin Christner and Michael Macaluso joining later on.
+They did not do this with the hopes of retiring early.
 They just want to try creating something neat and helpful for semi-nomadic workers like themselves.

 What’s the coffee situation?

-We buy locally and freshly roasted coffee whenever possible.
-We make batches of coffee twice daily in a Chemex, and offer individual pour-over Hario V60 cups for when you need in-between beans.
-We have mugs, but you are very welcome to bring your coolest mug, too.
+We buy local or regional coffee roasted very recently: Joe Bean, Public Espresso, sometimes Gimme Coffee, and often bags that the founders and friends bring in.
+We make coffee in a Chemex carafe, and offer individual pour-over Hario V60 cups.
 For those more needing a walk, or off-hours coffee, there are the usual Dunkin’ Donuts, Starbucks, and Spot options within walking distance.

 Where can I eat nearby?

 As of December 2015, there are a lot of good spots to eat nearby, probably too many to list.
 Here’s a Google Map.
 Our favorite daily go-to is Sue’s New York Deli.
 Nick also created a handy-scan grid of Buffalo’s food trucks, so you can see when they’re on Main Streeet or otherwise nearby.